cwestwater/cwestwater.github.io/_posts/2020-09-14-Verified-GitHub-Commits.md

 commit.gpgsign=true
 ```

 I am just showing the lines we are concerned with.
-Ensure `user.email` matches the email address you have registred your GitHub account with.
+Ensure `user.email` matches the email address you have registered your GitHub account with.

 ### Add the GPG Key to GitHub.com